FACEBOOK BLUESKY INSTAGRAM YOUTUBE PINTEREST PATREON

 Some are a little more involved such as this battle with a Gollum-like creature while trapped on a small platform (right).

 With the arrow keys, you directly control all four of the nameless military goons who each look and sound the same as well as share the same inventory.
-They carry a machine gun with unlimited ammo meaning gunplay is afoot.
+They carry a machine gun with unlimited ammo which hints that there be gunplay in this adventure game.
+And there's a lot of it!
 At first, I thought this might err into Resident Evil territory, but it's nowhere near as complex as that.
 Just aim in the general direction of your target and you will hit.
 But you will also inevitably get hit.
 Combat becomes less of a battle of skill, but of health management.
 Each soldier has four bars of health and if you get hit when it's at zero, he will die permanently.
 I guess you could view the other members as extra lives, but I found they're better used for quick-travel.
-You see, as you leave one cadet behind, he will enter a suspended state right where he's standing.
-He will slowly heal while resting, but you can jump back to him at any moment gaining access to any new items you have in the process.
+You see, as you leave one cadet behind, he will enter a suspended state right where he's standing, and slowly heal up while there.
+You can jump back to him at any moment with the useful benefit of adding all new items you picked up to the inventory.
+In-universe it feels like a cheat, but in-game it's a blessing.

 One puzzle involves hacking into a security system to access functions and sweet story time (left).